 - Repairs to the interior, such as flooring

 - Repairing, replacing, or restoring damaged personal items

 - Replacing stolen items

 Depending on your policies and coverage, you may need to file a claim based on other policies.
 For example, imagine you are a musician who collects vintage guitars.
-You would want an additional policy to cover this collection beyond the limits of your homeowners coverage.
-This is a “valuable personal property insurance,” or collectibles policy.
-Hence, why it is vital you consult with a residential property damage attorney.
+You would want an additional policy to cover this collection beyond your homeowners' coverage limits.
+This is a “valuable personal property insurance” or collectibles policy.
+Hence, why it is vital you consult a residential property damage attorney.

-This applies only to the damaged parts of your collection but can allow you to restore or replace your guitars after a tornado, hurricane, or fire.
+This policy applies only to the damaged parts of your collection.
+However, it can allow you to restore or replace your guitars after a tornado, hurricane, or fire.

 Our Property Damage Lawyers Can Help With Insurance Denials